cube-js/cube/docs/Schema/cube.md

 ## Naming

-There are certain rules to follow for cube and cube member names.
+There are certain rules to follow for a cube and cube member names.
-You can use only `0-9`, `_`, and letter characters when naming a measure.
+You can use only `0-9`, `_`, and letter characters when naming a cube or a cube member.
 Names should always start with a letter.

 As a convention cube names start with upper case letters and member names with lower case letters.